What to consider during Web Performance Testing?

 1. Better User Experience

-As per Google, more than 1/2 of all visitors abandon sites that take more than 3 seconds to load.
-Hence, the longer it takes for the web to load, the more chances users will leave your site.
-Slow sites test consumers’ patience and form an unpleasant user experience.
-This makes users less likely to stay or return, hurting your business reputation.
+According to Google, more than half of all visitors abandon sites that take more than 3 seconds to load.
+Slow sites create an unpleasant user experience, which makes users less likely to stay or return, hurting your business reputation.

-In contrast, users will have a pleasant experience if they can quickly interact with websites leading to instant fulfillment of their demands.
+In contrast, users tend to stay longer if they can quickly interact with websites as their demands are fulfilled instantly.

 2. Boost Brand Visibility